topcoat/topcoat/README.md

 The first method of applying colorstops, *multistop*, makes it possible to have any number of colorstops on the same page.
 This method results in slightly larger CSS files with more selectors, but is the method most products will use as dark and light colorstops are commonly mixed in Spectrum designs.

-1. To get all Spectrum components, include `spectrum-core.css` and any of the `spectrum-X.css` (light/dark/etc) files to enable those color stops simultaneously on the same page.
+1. To get all Spectrum components, include `dist/spectrum-core.css` then `dist/spectrum-COLORSTOP.css` for each colorstop you need (where `COLORSTOP` is light, dark, etc).

-2. To get only the CSS for components you need, include only `components/button/index.css` to get button's base styles, then include any number of `components/button/multiStops/X.css` to get button's CSS for the colorstops you use on your page.
+2. To get only the CSS for components and colorstops you need, include the following to start:

+* `dist/components/page/index.css`
+* `dist/components/page/multiStops/COLORSTOP.css` for each colorstop
+* `dist/components/typography/index.css`
+* `dist/components/typography/multiStops/COLORSTOP.css` for each colorstop

+Then, for each component you need:

+* `dist/components/COMPONENT/index.css` for each component
+* `dist/components/COMPONENT/multiStops/COLORSTOP.css` for each colorstop

 Set `<body class="spectrum spectrum--light">` to skin the page with light colors, and add `<div class="spectrum--dark">` wherever you need dark styles, or any combination of the above.